chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 ---
 #### Conferences/Training Workshops / Webinars Attended
 - One day CPD activity on “ How to Write an Effective Student Research Proposal & Thesis/ Final Year Project Report” (1.0 CPD point) Organized by Department of  Energy Systems Engineering, UAF on 10 January 2024
+- Certification of Participation in 3rd International Conference on “Scientific and Academic Research” Organized by All Sciences Academy at konya/Turkey on 25-26 December 2023
 - International Conference on “Fodder Production in Climate Shift Paradigm: Better Nutrition for Better Dairy Production” Institute of Plant Breeding and Biotechnology, MNS University of Agriculture, Multan.
 Attended virtually on 29-30 November 2023
 - The international virtual conference on “Alliance for Modernizing African International Conference “Agrifood Systems Conference Imagining African Agrifood Systems: Looking Forward” ASABE American Society of Agricultural and Biological Engineers.
 Attend virtually on 14-17 November 2023
 - Workshop on “Hands-on Experience on Developing CubeSats: From Satellite to Classroom-Based Educational Tool”(1.0 CPD point) Dept. of Irrigation  and Drainage, UAF on 09 February 2023